Ossietzkystraße

-Ossietzkystraße is a street in the Pankow borough of Berlin.
+Ossietzkystraße, also known as Carl-von-Ossietzky-Straße, is a street in the Pankow borough of Berlin.
 It is located between the Schlosspark and the Berliner Straße.
 In the street there is a statue of Carl von Ossietzky, after whom the street is named.
-The street crosses the river Panke, and is connected to the Majakowskiring.
-The street was known as Schloss Straße until it was renamed by the East German government in the 1970s.
+The street, formerly known as Schloßstraße, was renamed after Carl von Ossietzky on 25 May 1948.
+In the street there is a statue of Carl von Ossietzky, after whom the street is named.